 Each operation center will be subject to the rules and procedures established by the Directorate of Property Records, such as regulations, procedural agreements, operating manuals and certification guidelines.

-It will be good then to know the complete document of 10 pages, and the PowerPoint that more than apply to copy and paste, it is useful to understand how a developing country can visualize a business model with an approach of the final user.
-Of course, the lessons learned and failed attempts before reaching this safe point will be more useful and worthy of another conference.
+It will be good later to know the complete 10-page document, and the PowerPoint that rather than being applied to copy and paste, is useful to understand how a developing country can visualize a business model with an end-user approach.
+Of course, the lessons learned and failed attempts before reaching this point will surely be of further use and worthy of another lecture.